muhit-emon/read-pipeline/README.md

 # read-pipeline
-Short read pipeline of CIWARS for taxonomy classification and ARG normalization based on rpoB marker genes
+Short read pipeline of CIWARS for taxonomy classification of bacterial pathogens and computation of ARG abundance based on rpoB marker gene normalization
 # Requirements
 <ol>
   <li>Linux operating system</li>